 There are two Colorado Statutes addressing hazing.
 C.R.S 18-9-124 explains the dangers of such behavior in student organizations and mentions three types:

 - Forcing one to consume food, liquids or substances in an excess quantity or consumption of something not designated for humans to consume.

 - Forcing one to be severely deprived of sleep or basic needs such as food

 C.R.S.
 23-20-112 states that institutions of learning may implement policies and rules needed to reasonably maintain order and self-control.
 The prohibition of hazing is not an inappropriate limitation of constitutional freedom or assembly.
 Students should conduct themselves in a manner that reflects well on the school.

 This year at Chaparral High School in Parker, CO, wrestling team coach Rocky Johnson was terminated as a result of team hazing activity.
 The firing was attributed to a video showing a freshman doing “sit-ups” while blindfolded as others were exposing themselves in the vicinity.
 A parent of another team member recorded this unacceptable activity according to the Douglas County District Public Information Office.

-The Law Firm of Jeremy Rosenthal pursues monetary compensation on behalf of the injured and the families of those killed in personal injury and wrongful death cases throughout Colorado.
+The Denver personal injury attorneys at the Law Firm of Jeremy Rosenthal pursues monetary compensation on behalf of the injured throughout Colorado.
 The process begins with a free consultation to review your case.
 Contact the office today at (303) 825-2223.